Latrophilin 1

 Latrophilin 1 is a protein that in humans is encoded by the ADGRL1 gene.
 It is a member of the adhesion-GPCR family of receptors.
 Family members are characterized by an extended extracellular region with a variable number of protein domains coupled to a TM7 domain via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.

 Function

 This gene encodes a member of the latrophilin subfamily of G protein-coupled receptors (GPCR).
 Latrophilins may function in both cell adhesion and signal transduction.
 In experiments with non-human species, endogenous proteolytic cleavage within a cysteine-rich GPS (G-protein-coupled-receptor proteolysis site) domain resulted in two subunits (a large extracellular N-terminal cell adhesion subunit and a subunit with substantial similarity to the secretin/calcitonin family of GPCRs) being non-covalently bound at the cell membrane.
 Latrophilin-1 has been shown to recruit the neurotoxin from black widow spider venom, alpha-latrotoxin, to the synapse plasma membrane.
+Latrophilin-1 also binds glucose and possibly other carbohydrates because of its lectin domain.
+It may be involved in mediating glucose and energy balance as shown recently..